sethdavis512/sethdavis512.github.io/README.md

-# A Dev and his Blog
+# Tech with Seth

+Site & Blog